Questions about the ITT/AV Program?

 - Input the weight of materials recovered from processing the collected ITT/AV (e.g. metals, plastics, etc.)

 Most producers will work with a PRO to meet their mandatory collection and management requirements.
 If you have not yet contracted with a PRO, it is important that you do so as soon as possible to ensure that you can meet your obligations.
+In order for a PRO to report on your behalf, you must identify them in RPRA’s Registry.
 Learn more about PROs here.

 Beginning in 2024, producers or PROs reporting on their behalf, will be required to submit an audit verifying their performance reporting.
 The first audit, due in 2024, will be verifying performance for 2022 and 2023.
 Performance is audited every three years for the previous three performance periods, meaning the second audit will be due in 2027 (for the performance years 2024, 2025 and 2026).
 The audit must be conducted in accordance with the Registry Procedure – Verification and Audit.
 There is no audit required for the first performance period of January 1, 2021, to December 31, 2021.